 - Mentoring and encouraging the professional development for therapists constitutes another third of my practice

-- Coaching and peer counseling for those with life-limiting illness is another significant component of my practice.
+- Coaching and peer counseling for those with life-limiting illness is another significant component of my individual practice.

 - In 2017 I launched a dream collection project – The 45 Dreams Project- which involved collecting, sorting and writing about over 3,000 dreams of our 45 President.